Cleve Abbott: Early life, education, and military service

 Abbott was born in Yankton, South Dakota in 1894, one of seven children to Albert B. (aka Elbert) Abbott (1862–1952) and Mollie Brown Abbott (1868–1909).

-Abbott graduated from high school (1908–1912) Watertown, South Dakota.
-He received his bachelor's degree (1912–1916) from South Dakota State College (SDSC) in Brookings, South Dakota.
-He was an outstanding, multi-sport athlete at Watertown High School (16 varsity sports letters) and SDSC (now SDSU) (14 varsity letters).
-Hired by Booker T. Washington in 1913 to be the Tuskegee Institute football coach and dairy instructor upon 1916 SDSC graduation.
+He graduated from high school in Watertown, South Dakota.
+Abbott received his bachelor's degree in 1916 from South Dakota State College (SDSC)—now known as South Dakota State University—in Brookings, South Dakota.
+He was an outstanding, multi-sport athlete at Watertown High School (16 varsity sports letters) and South Dakota State (14 varsity letters).